 No contact is still effective in helping you get your ex back when kids are involved.

-But it becomes more of something called Smart Contact.
+But it becomes more of something called Strategic Contact.

-Smart Contact is where contact is only made when there are important matters that require the actions, permission, decisions, presence, or some other form of cooperation from the leaving partner.
+Strategic Contact (or intelligent contact) is where contact is only made when there are important matters that require the actions, permission, decisions, presence, or some other form of cooperation from the leaving partner.